Review | ‘Cyberpunk 2077’ feels like the messy and inevitable evolution of open-world design

 It’s a good thing “Cyberpunk 2077” gets so many details right, because in its current prelaunch state, it’s … what you’d expect from a launch CDPR game.
 Before “Witcher 3” became the darling of the industry, it was released in a famously buggy state.
 “Cyberpunk 2077” continues this tradition despite seven years in development, several delays and worrying reports of overtime crunch.

-A conversation between two riders on a freeway was interrupted when one of them started to freak out out and rotate in circles on his motorcycle axis at a high-speed rate.
+A conversation between two riders on a freeway was interrupted when one of them started to freak out and rotate in circles on his motorcycle axis at a high-speed rate.
 A key character would continue to spout their “idle” game chatter during tense life-or-death negotiations.
 “Pick it up OK?” she’d casually say, as an urgent scene unfolded in front of my eyes.
 Despite the delays, it’s clear the game needed more time in the oven.

 Just about every story beat is experienced through the eyes of V, the voiced-character hero of the tale.
 Often times, my sessions would end up feeling like an extended playthrough of Prodigy’s infamous and controversial first-person music video.
 Because of the hurried pace of my first playthrough, I spent much of my time as a male V tearing through Night City as a pansexual, trigger-happy, short-tempered murderer, wearing a beanie and a pink Kevlar vest, because it was the only outfit and armor piece I could grab before heading out the door for another rushed job.
 I was a complete disaster of a character — though I became a real sharpshooter.